2015 IFAF World Championship: Round 1

-South Korea took an early lead, as Bong Do Yeo returned an interception 36 yards for a touchdown early in the first quarter, which put South Korea on top 6–0.
-Australia's Jared Stegman was picked off again later in the quarter by Jun Keun Hwang, but South Korea was unable to take advantage of the turnover.
+South Korea took an early lead in the first quarter when Bong Do Yeo returned an interception 36 yards for a touchdown.
+Australia's Jared Stegman was picked off again later in the quarter by Jun Keun Hwang, but South Korea was unable to capitalize off the turnover.
 Australia responded with 47 unanswered points, including a safety in the third quarter, to win 47–6.
-Stegman threw for 133 yards and four touchdowns and Conor Foley ran for 132 yards and a TD.
+Stegman threw for 133 yards and four touchdowns and Conor Foley ran for 132 yards and a touchdown.
 Australia's offense finished with 385 total yards, including 247 yards rushing.
-The defense also held South Korea to just 69 total yards, including minus-21 yards rushing.
+Meanwhile, their defense held South Korea to just 69 total yards, including minus-21 yards rushing.
 Australia snapped a four-game losing streak in the IFAF World Championship tournament dating back to 1999.
-Right tackle Jason Aslimoski (39 years old) is the only player on Australia's roster remaining from the 1999 team.
+39-year-old right tackle Jason Aslimoski was the only remaining player from the 1999 team.